 Financial aid has limitations on the number of times a course can be paid for.
-If a student passes a course and chooses to take it again, financial aid can pay for the student to retake the course once.
-If a student fails a course and must retake the course to graduate, financial aid can pay for the class multiple times.
-All attempts of the repeated class will be counted in attempted hours in the 75% completion rate standard.
-Only the final repeat of the class will be counted in the GPA calculation.
+If a student passes a course and chooses to take it again, financial aid can NOT pay for the student to retake the course.
+If a student fails a course and must retake the course to graduate, financial aid can pay for the class only twice, the first time and one repeat.
+All attempts of the repeated class will be counted in attempted hours in the 75% completion rate standard for all students.
+Only the repeat of the class will be counted in the GPA calculation.